 Safety in and around the home

-- Do not move furniture around and ensure it is uncluttered.
+- Do not move furniture around and ensure rooms are uncluttered

-- Place nightlights in bedroom, hallway and bathroom.
+- Place nightlights in their bedroom, hallways and bathrooms

 - Make sure smoke alarms work.